-When the outcome of a contract can be estimated reliably, the contract revenue is highly probable and the contract will be profitable, contract revenue and costs are recognised over the period of the contract, usually by reference to the stage of completion using the "percentage-of-completion method" to determine the appropriate amount to recognise in a given period.
-When it is probable that total contract costs will exceed total contract revenue, the realised loss based on the "percentage-of-completion method" is recognised as an expense immediately, while the future expected loss is included in a provision for onerous contracts.
-When the outcome of a contract cannot be estimated reliably, for instance in the early stages of a contract, but it is expected that the cost incurred in satisfying the performance obligation under the contract will be recovered, then revenue will be recognised to the extent of the cost incurred, until the outcome of a contract can be reliably measured.
+When the outcome of a contract can be estimated reliably, the contract revenue is highly probable and the contract will be profitable, contract revenue and costs are recognised over the period of the contract, usually by reference to the stage of completion using the 'percentage-of-completion method' to determine the appropriate amount to recognise in a given period.
+When it is probable that total contract costs will exceed total contract revenue, the forecast loss is recognised as an expense immediately, with any future element included in a provision for onerous contracts.
+When the outcome of a contract cannot be estimated reliably, for instance in the early stages of a contract, but it is expected that the cost incurred in satisfying the performance obligation under the contract will be recovered, then revenue will be recognised to the extent of the cost incurred with nil margin, until the outcome of a contract can be reliably measured.

-In determining the stage of completion the company has efficient, coordinated systems for cost estimating, forecasting and revenue and costs reporting.
-The system also requires a consistent judgement (forecast) of the final outcome of the project, including variance analyses of divergences compared with earlier assessment dates.
-Estimates are an inherent part of this assessment and actual future outcome may deviate from the estimated outcome, specifically for major and complex contracts.
+In determining the stage of completion the company has systems for cost estimating, forecasting and revenue and costs reporting.
+The system also requires a judgement (forecast) of the final outcome of the project, including variance analyses of divergences compared with earlier assessment dates.
+Estimates are an inherent part of this assessment, being based on certain assumptions and professional estimates of costs to complete.
+Thus the actual future outcome may materially deviate from the estimated outcome, specifically for major and complex contracts.
 However, historical experience has also shown that estimates are, on the whole, sufficiently reliable.
-See "Principal accounting polices- Construction contracts" note for further explanation regarding the recognition of revenue for contracts.
+See 'Principal accounting policies - Construction contracts' note for further explanation regarding the recognition of revenue for contracts.